pereznetworks/A-Course-Rating-API/README.md

         use mydbname
         db.dropDatabase()

-    it is actually better to....
+    process as documented on https://mongoosejs.com/docs/models.html

+    *this second set of steps...

+    was the only I could get data into the document/collections

+     I created from the models I declared in my code*

     1: create a mongo connection using - mydbname
     2: create schema and declare models
     3: create documents from the models

     4: seed data using ....

         the insertMany method on the document/collection

+        I wrote a module for this in seed-data/insertData.js

+        which exports initUsers, initCourses, initReviews methods

+        these are run by index.js when the express server starts

+        one each of the user, course, review documents/collections

+          if no results returned from a find({})

+             then an insertMany is run

+    5: then with routes set

+        can run queries on these documents/collections

+        which Returns json data as expected

-    *it seems that even I running the mongo-import cmds per the project instructions, and am connecting to the course-api db, I am actually not able to access that data*
+    *it seems that even though, per the project instructions...

+      I run the mongo-import cmds,

+      and am connecting to the course-api db,

+      I am actually not able to access that data,

-    *this second set of steps was the only I could get data into the document I created from the models I declared in my code*
+      other than through mongo shell directly*